28th Week of Pregnancy (Week 28)

 The immune system is strengthened by antibodies from the placenta – an important protection until birth.

-What is my child's sleep-wake rhythm like?
+What is my baby's sleep-wake rhythm like?

 What can I do about excessive weight gain?

-Pay attention to a balanced diet – your weight gain should be checked regularly by your doctor.
+Maintain a balanced diet – your weight gain should be checked regularly by your doctor.

-Why is iron particularly important now?
+Why is iron especially important now?

 What is surfactant and why is it important?